fekete20/Intelligens_szamitasi_modszerek/README.md

 # Intelligens_szamitasi_modszerek

-Open 2 terminal and navigate them into the dev_ws directory.
+Open 2 terminal and navigate them into the root directory of this project.

 In the 1st terminal type these commands in the following order: